 9. Never take one another for granted!

-You’ve heard of the routine physical for your body, or the 12,000 mile service on your car, or how about the annual “well-visit” you schedule for the dog and the cat?
+You’ve heard of the routine physical for your body or the 12,000-mile service on your car, or how about the annual “well-visit” you schedule for the dog and the cat?
 Well, get some essential maintenance done on the marriage.
 Take a seminar, book a session with a counselor, or attend a couple’s retreat through your church.
 Be a step ahead.
-Keep the relationship cutting edge.
-Get vibrant already!
+Keep growing in your relationship.